sidwarkd/uBlog/source/_posts/2014-04-14-pi_express_bootstrap_angular.markdown

 categories: [Raspberry Pi, NodeJS, Angular]
 ---

+**[UPDATE]:** I've had requests to post the finished code on Github for those that want to just play with the completed app.
+It's now available at [https://github.com/sidwarkd/pimonitor][repo].

 About a month ago I came across the [CommandPi][CommandPi] iOS app.
 It looked interesting so I paid the 99 cents and downloaded it to my iPad.
 The problem was, it didn't work.
 I would provide my SSH credentials and after logging in the program would crash.
 So like any curious developer, instead of waiting for a fix I set out to write my own.